isaiah1112/sshreader/docs/source/faq.rst

 Where did my output go?
 ~~~~~~~~~~~~~~~~~~~~~~~
-Say you have a script (that uses sshreader) similar to the following:
+Say you have a script that you are piping the output from to another unix command.
+Something similar to the following:

 .. code-block:: bash